JoanMontesM/SMPC-miniproject/README.md

 ---
 ## Design and Implementation
 The system was designed as a two-step system in which the analysis and extraction of acoustic features are separated from the mapping and creation of the visuals.
-As mentioned previously, the extraction of audio features was implemented using the Python library Librosa.
 For each audio excerpt, the signal was converted to mono and resampled to 44100 Hz.
 In addition, to ensure that feature extraction was accurate, a short-time analysis was applied by dividing the signal into overlapping windows.

 To normalize the values, a moving average smoothing was applied first to the extracted features, this allowed to generate a smoothed curve without changes that later could lead to unstable visuals.
 Furthermore, both RMS and Spectral Centroid were normalized to a range of [0, 1].
 Once the features were extracted and normalized, they were saved into separate CSV files for each excerpt, where each row corresponds to a timestamp and the values of the associated features at that moment in time.
 Below, it can be observed the RMS and Spectral Centroid curves of excerpts 1 and 3.